 Connecting to Google Cloud

-If your SAP systems are not running on Google Cloud and you do not already have a connection from your SAP systems to Google Cloud, you need to establish a connection and configure private access to the Google Cloud APIs.
+If your SAP systems are not running on Google Cloud and you don't already have a connection from your SAP systems to Google Cloud, you need to establish a connection and configure private access to the Google Cloud APIs.

 You can establish a connection to Google Cloud by using either Cloud Interconnect or Cloud VPN.